danswiser/laravel-tabler-preset/README.md

-# Laravel 7.0+ Frontend preset for Tailwind CSS
+# Laravel 7.0+ Frontend preset for Tabler UI

 A Laravel front-end scaffolding preset for [Tabler](https://tabler.io) - a free and open-source HTML Dashboard UI Kit built on Bootstrap.

 ## Usage

-1. Fresh install Laravel >= 7.0 and `cd` to your app.
+1. Fresh install [Laravel](https://laravel.com/docs/7.x/installation) 7.x or above.
-2. Install this preset via `composer require laravel-frontend-presets/tabler`.
+2. Install this preset via `composer require danswiser/tabler-preset`.
 Laravel will automatically discover this package.
 No need to register the service provider.

 ### a.
 For Presets without Authentication